-Regional Road Impact Fee (RRIF): An impact fee assessed by Participating Local Governments, and used to fund RRIF Capital Improvements within the designated Service Areas.
+Regional Road Impact Fee (RRIF): An impact fee assessed by Participating Local Governments, and used to fund RRIF Capital Improvements in the Service Areas.

 Regional Transportation Commission (RTC): The commission formed by the Interlocal Cooperative Agreement to coordinate joint efforts of the Participating Local Governments to administer the RRIF program.